 Alexander Gogolev received a master degree in automation engineering and computer science from the Petrozavodsk State University, Russia.
 In 2011, he enrolled to the European doctoral program “Interactive and Cognitive Environments (ICE)” at the Universities of Klagenfurt and Genoa, working on decentralized consensus in networked systems.
 He completed his PhD thesis Randomized binary majority consensus in 2014.
 Alexander then worked on industrial connectivity and automation in various roles at TTTech Computertechnik (Vienna) and ABB Corporate Research (Ladenburg).
 Since 2021, he has been a lead researcher in the Applied Network Technology Lab at the Huawei Research Center in Munich.

 Samira Hayat joined my team at the University of Klagenfurt with a master degree in telecommunications from the University of Trento.
 She focused on wireless networking and path planning in multidrone systems and developed interest in the ethical and social implications of drones.
 During her PhD time, she spent a semester as a guest researcher at Carnegie Mellon University.
 Samira received her doctoral degree in technical sciences from the University of Klagenfurt in 2021 for her dissertation “Drone networks for search and rescue”.
 After graduation, she worked on various projects at the University of Klagenfurt and Lakeside Labs.
 She is now a senior researcher at Lakeside Labs and startup founder.
-She is among the “2022 Rising stars in networking and communications” of N2 Women.
+She is among the “2022 Rising stars in computer networking and communications” of N2 Women.

 Pasquale Grippa joined my team with a master degree in electronics engineering from the University of Salerno.
 During his employment as a research and teaching staff member at the University of Klagenfurt, he developed multidisciplinary interests in the analysis of networked, stochastic, and self-organizing systems and worked on drone-based delivery and autonomous cable car systems.
 His doctoral degree in technical sciences was awarded by the University of Klagenfurt in 2021 for his dissertation “Job assignment, access control and dimensioning in autonomous transportation systems”.
 Pasquale is currently a senior researcher at Lakeside Labs in the field of autonomous multi-robot systems.